LukeBatten17/tennis-racquets-and-strings-dataset/README.md

 | **string_model** | The model name of the string.            |
 | **string_type**  | The material type of the string (e.g., Nylon, Polyester). |

-## Usage

-This dataset can be used for various purposes, including:
-- Analyzing trends in tennis racquet and string models.
-- Comparing different brands and models.
-- Conducting research on the impact of different models on performance.
-- Providing recommendations for players based on their preferences and playing style.

-## Limitations

-- This dataset does not include numerical data such as prices, sales figures, or performance metrics.
-- It is intended primarily for qualitative analysis and reference purposes.

-## How to Access

-You can access the dataset by downloading the CSV files from the [GitHub repository](link to the CSV file).

 ## Contributions

 Contributions to this dataset are welcome.
 If you have additional data or corrections, please submit a pull request or open an issue.

-## Acknowledgements

-We would like to thank the various manufacturers and tennis enthusiasts who have contributed to this dataset.

-## Contact

-For any questions or inquiries, please contact lukebatten17@gmail.com